 Where BVES had discretion to control costs under the Schedule Coordinator contracts, it did so in a manner consistent with the objective of minimizing costs to BVES’ ratepayers.
 This testimony demonstrates that BVES prudently administered the Schedule Coordinator contracts during the Review Period and the associated costs are reasonable.

-CAISO Charges
+X. CAISO ChargesA.
 Annual CAISO Charges

 The CAISO manages the electric grid in which BVES is located.
 BVES must pay to the CAISO certain FERC-approved charges for grid management services (including ancillary services).
 BVES has no alternative to purchasing these services other than at FERC-approved rates.
 BVES does not self-provide any CAISO-required ancillary services.